25 Worst Habits That Will Expand Your Waistline

 There's an old saying: If you find yourself standing in a deep hole with a shovel in your hands, stop digging.
 So if you've been gaining weight, but you haven't been making any changes to your daily habits, you're just digging yourself a little deeper into the hole every single day but still ask yourself "why is this happening?"

-In fact, as much as we may guilt-trip ourselves over a couple of innocent indulgences—the decadent dessert we broke down and ordered, or the extra helping we took from the buffet–it's not the occasional extravagances we should focus on.
+In fact, as much as you may guilt-trip ourselves over a couple of innocent indulgences—the decadent dessert you broke down and ordered, or the extra helping you served yourself of a pasta dish you finally mastered cooking—it's not the occasional extravagances we should focus on.
 An extra 500 or even 1,000 calories a week isn't going to make a dent on the scale.